 A light dusting of Powdered Sugar

-Any flavor Ice Cream
+Any flavor of Ice Cream

 Sliced or Caramelized Bananas